COVID-19 Information and Resources

 Report all scams online at ftc.gov/complaint.

 Consumers should also beware of payday lenders that charge customers exorbitant interest rates for small-dollar loans.
-Rather than turning to a payday lender in a moment of financial need, consumers should instead contact their regular bank or credit union first.
+Rather than turning to a payday lender in a moment of financial need, consumers should first contact their regular bank or credit union.
 Many credit unions and banks offer financial hardship plans, and regulators are encouraging institutions to offer small-dollar loans subject to federal regulation.
 Consumers should expect between 2.5% to 10% APR for small-dollar loans.
 Learn more from the Consumer Financial Protection Bureau and Nerd Wallet.

 Security lapses have left many users of online video conferencing platforms vulnerable to hacking and online trolls who invade meetings to display obscene images and spew hate.
 Users of any online video conferencing platform should take care to protect their meetings by adding passwords, reviewing the default security settings, and accounting for each person attending their meeting.
 Learn more about how to protect your meetings using the guides below:

 Victims of teleconferencing hijacking, or any cyber-crime, should report it to the FBI's Internet Crime Complaint Center at ic3.gov.
 Additionally, if you receive a specific threat during a teleconference, please report it to the FBI at tips.fbi.gov.

 Support for Students: